dsc-courses/practice.dsc40a.com/problems/wi23-final/wi23-final-q09.md

 With smoothing, the result is $\dfrac{1}{16}$.

-To apply smoothing, we add $1$ to both the numerator and denominator of pesky $0$ probabilities.
+To apply smoothing, we add $1$ to the numerator, and add the number of possible categories of the given event, sick (which would be $2$ possible options in this case: sick, or healthy) to the denominator of our *conditional* probabilities.
 That way, other probabilities avoid being multiplied by zero.
 Let's smooth our three conditional probabilities:

 $$P(N|-)= \frac{1}{2} \to \frac{1 + 1}{2 + 2} = \frac{2}{4}$$
 $$P(\bar C|-)= \frac{1}{2} \to \frac{1 + 1}{2 + 2} = \frac{2}{4}$$